 Joseph redshirted in his first season in the program in 2013.

 Before Nebraska (Cypress Bay HS)

-Joseph joined Nebraska after a standout career at Cypress Bay High School in Weston, Fla., one of the top prep programs in Florida.
+Joseph starred at Cypress Bay High School in Weston, Fla., one of the top prep programs in Florida.
 As a senior, Joseph had 52 tackles, 12 pass breakups and four fumble recoveries to help Cypress Bay to a 12-3 record.
-The school reached the finals of the Class 8A playoffs by winning four straight games by 20 points or more, before dropping a 53-50 decision to Apopka in the state finals.
+The school reached the finals of the Class 8A playoffs, before dropping a 53-50 decision to Apopka in the state finals.
 Joseph’s play earned him third-team Class 8A all-state honors in 2012, as well as first-team All-Broward County accolades.

 Joseph recorded five interceptions as a junior in 2011, helping Cypress Bay to an 8-4 record and the second round of the state playoffs.
 Joseph also showed his speed on the track, posting a sub-11 second 100-meter dash as a senior.
-Joseph was ranked as one of the top 70 corners in the nation by 247 Sports and was listed among the top 150 prospects in the talent-rich state of Florida.
-Joseph chose Nebraska after also visiting Louisville, Kentucky, Wisconsin and Purdue, while also receiving offers from Missouri, Minnesota and Pittsburgh among others.
+Joseph was ranked as one of the top 70 corners in the nation by 247 Sports.
+Joseph chose Nebraska after also visiting Louisville, Kentucky, Wisconsin and Purdue.

 Joseph is the son of Jonas and Lisiana Joseph, and he was born on Sept.
 8, 1994.
-He has not declared a major.
-Joseph has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline and at the Belmont Rec Center.
+He is majoring in communication studies.
+Joseph has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, at the Belmont Rec Center and local hospital visits.

 » Games Played – 5 (all in 2014)